 [callout]Every Wednesday, I’ll post about multiple intelligences so we can better understand children and why they do what they do.[/callout]

-I hope these ideas for increasing your children’s confidence by considering their word-smart abilities have been helpful.
+I hope these ideas for increasing your children’s confidence by considering their logic-smart abilities have been helpful.
 Let me know.

 Recent responses to a survey we sent out made it clear many parents are concerned about things their children are and aren’t doing.
-A common thread to their comments was children’s confidence so this is the sixth post to help you increase children’s confidence so they’ll be better and do better.
-(You can find titles and links to the other five posts in the right sidebar.)
+A common thread to their comments was children’s confidence so I wrote this post to help you increase children’s confidence so they’ll be better and do better.
+(You can find titles and links to the other posts about confidence in the right sidebar.)